CSCI 567

 pattern recognition, computer intrusion detection, and information

-Bayes, and logistic regression) and non-linear classifiers (neural
+likelihood, Naive Bayes, and logistic regression) and non-linear

-methods).
-The class will also introduce techniques for learning from
+nearest neighbor methods).
+The class will also introduce techniques

-sequential data and advanced ensemble methods such as bagging and
+for learning from sequential data and advanced ensemble methods such

 Prerequisites: basic knowledge of search algorithms, probability,